AlistairPerry/dwi2connectome/README.md

-# Welcome to SNG Diffusion Pipeline's user documentation!
+# Welcome to the user documentation!

 This pipeline provides a streamlined way of processing diffusion weighted images (and as a side effect, structural images) through the *MRtrix*, *FSL* and *FreeSurfer* packages.